 About the Water and Life Interface Institute (WALII, pronounced “Wally”): WALII studies how life interacts with water, from the molecular to the organismal level, across plants, fungi, and animals.
 WALII is a virtual institute, with scientists located at 11 research facilities across the United States.
 WALII team members have diverse expertise, ranging from biophysics to plant biology, and experience with several desiccation-tolerant and -sensitive systems.
 Working together, WALII researchers aim to uncover the rules by which organisms interact with water, exploring four integrated themes: The Institute’s long-term goals are to understand how organisms can tolerate desiccation; invent technologies and concepts to study anhydrobiosis; engineer macromolecules, cells, and organisms that can survive desiccation; and produce the next generation of leaders in all sectors of our society.
 To achieve these aims, WALII provides mentoring, outreach opportunities, and professional development for all affiliated scientists.
 That includes funding support for travel to scientific conferences, and internal professional development/training programs.

-*Interns hosted by labs at Baylor College of Medicine, University of California (Merced), University of California (Berkeley), Michigan State University, California State University-Channel Islands, and University of Wisconsin-Madison will be part of an on-campus cohort of interns unaffiliated with WALII and will have additional opportunities for in-person social activities.
+*Interns hosted by labs at Baylor College of Medicine, Michigan State University, and University of Wisconsin-Madison will be part of an on-campus cohort of interns unaffiliated with WALII and will have additional opportunities for in-person social activities.

 Now Accepting Summer Internship Applications:

 Interns working on WALII projects will form virtual cohorts*.
-Interns will have opportunities to participate in a mentorship program, online career development activities (such as a Q&A career panel and a graduate school preparation workshop), and will be invited to present at the annual WALII Virtual Symposium.
-All internships are paid opportunities, but the stipend amounts and program benefits may vary by geographic region.
+Interns will have opportunities to attend seminars, participate in a mentorship program, and engage with online career development activities (such as a Q&A career panel and a graduate school preparation workshop).
+All internships are paid opportunities, but the stipend amounts, and program benefits, may vary by geographic region.
+No previous research experience is required.
+WALII has created a handout with tips for applying for summer internships.
+Click here to view the application tips.

-*Interns hosted by labs at Baylor College of Medicine, University of California (Merced), University of California (Berkeley), Michigan State University, California State University-Channel Islands, and University of Wisconsin-Madison will be part of an on-campus cohort of interns unaffiliated with WALII and will have additional opportunities for in-person social activities.
+*Interns hosted by labs at Baylor College of Medicine, Michigan State University, and University of Wisconsin-Madison will be part of an on-campus cohort of interns unaffiliated with WALII and will have additional opportunities for in-person social activities.

 Now Accepting Summer Internship Applications:

 - Michigan State University (Rhee Lab and the VanBuren Lab).
-Applications are closed.
+Applications are due February 7, 2025.
+Click here to learn more and apply.

 - WALII Project (Rhee Lab): Investigating molecular pathways essential for seeds to survive desiccation and rehydration.